Andryfrol/jimweng/crawler/README.md

 3. `docker-compose`

 # Installation
-With git cli
+- With git cli
 > git clone https://github.com/jim0409/goPractice.git
-Move to this folder
+- Move to this folder
+> cd ./crawler

 # Command to build the environment
 Under this directory, execute command below